 | Payments | — | ✓ |

-Choose SwiftShip if you prioritize Onboarding and In-app purchases.
-Choose NextBase if Auth and Documentation are more important to your project.
+Choose SwiftShip if you prioritize In-app purchases and Onboarding.
+Choose NextBase if Admin Panel and Auth are more important to your project.

 SwiftShip costs $129 and includes 2 features.
 NextBase costs $99 and includes 4 features.
-SwiftShip uniquely offers Onboarding, In-app purchases.
-NextBase uniquely offers Auth, Documentation, Payments.
+SwiftShip uniquely offers In-app purchases, Onboarding.
+NextBase uniquely offers Admin Panel, Auth, Documentation.

 NextBase is cheaper at $99, which is $30 less than SwiftShip ($129).

 No, SwiftShip and NextBase use different tech stacks.
-SwiftShip is built with SwiftUI, while NextBase uses NextJS, React, Tailwind.
+SwiftShip is built with SwiftUI, while NextBase uses NextJS, React, TypeScript.

 NextBase has more features (4 vs 2).
 See the feature matrix above for the full breakdown.

-Choose SwiftShip if you need Onboarding and In-app purchases and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose SwiftShip if you need In-app purchases and Onboarding and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, NextBase is $$30 cheaper.